 In December 1999, a patent and utility model search system, based on a distributed computing system, was put into operation.
-This system integrated (clustered) the existing search systems.
-The system integrated not only the F-term search system and a system to search computer-related non-patent document (CS document), but also a foreign patent document search system using EPO internal classification (ECLA) and the United States classification (USC).
-Multiple search keys, such as F-term, FI, free word, CS term, ECLA and USC, can be entered simultaneously; thus an examination environment, enabling seamless search of various documents, such as domestic patents, foreign patents and non-patents, was created.
-This system allows referencing by linking patent family documents and reference documents.
-Further, the text data of prior to laying-open specifications is stored and is available for prior to laying-open search.
+This system integrated (clustered) not only the conventional F-term search system and a system to search computer-software related non-patent literature (CS literature), but also a foreign patent document search system using EPO internal classification (ECLA) and the United States patent classification (USPC).
+Multiple search keys, such as F-term, FI, free word, CS term, ECLA and USPC, can be inputted simultaneously; thus an examination environment, enabling seamless search of various documents, such as domestic patents, foreign patents, non-patents, was created.
+This system enables referencing by linking patent family documents, citing documents, and cited documents.
+Furthermore, the text data of prior to laying-open specifications is stored and is available for search.

 Gazettes and other documents on appeal and trial decisions are converted into electronic form and search keys, called J-term, are assigned to them; thereby enabling search and browsing by using J-term.
 A full-text search is available for appeal and trial decisions issued after January 2000.

-This is a search system for gene-related information and was introduced in January 1998.
-The system provides a homological search, which searches for a sequence utilizing the homogeny and which covers nucleotide sequences and amino acid sequences, and a key word search, which utilizes bibliographic data.
+This is a system introduced in January 1998 for searching gene-related information, and enables homology search, which searches for a sequence utilizing homology in respect of nucleotide sequences and amino acid sequences, and keyword search, which utilizes bibliographic data.

-The JPO stores in PC a database on liquid crystal material, provided in CD-ROM format by University of Hamburg, Federal Republic of Germany; thereby enabling a search.
+The JPO stores to PC a database of liquid crystal materials, provided in CD-ROM format by University of Hamburg, Federal Republic of Germany, thereby enabling a search.

-The JPO’s examiners used the following external databases for searches: Any databases listed below can be used online from the terminal in the JPO.
+The examiners of the JPO use the following external databases for searches.
+Any database listed below can be used online from the PC in the JPO.

-A Japanese patent document search system, provided by Japan Patent Information Organization (JAPIO).
+A Japanese patent document search system, provided by PATOLIS Corporation.

-A scientific and technical document search system, provided by Japan Science and Technology Corporation (JST).
+A scientific and technical document search system, provided by Japan Science and Technology Agency (JST).

 d) Science Direct

-A website for searching more than 1,700 journals in the science, technology, medicine and social science fields provided by Elsevier and published by the Elsevier Group, EMBASE, Compendex and other bibliographic databases, reference works, etc.
+A website provided by the Elsevier for searching more than 1,800 journals in the science, technology, medicine and social science fields published by the Elsevier Group, and EMBASE, Compendex and other bibliographic databases, and reference works, etc..

-An Internet search site provided by IEEE/IEE for searching their publications (including magazine and minutes), IEEE standard, etc.
+An internet search site provided by IEEE/IEE for searching their publications including magazines and minutes, IEEE standard, etc..

 h) Nikkei Biotech Online

-An Internet search site provided by the New Glass Forum for searching information on glass formation.
+A search system provided by the New Glass Forum for searching a database of glass formation information via internet.

 j) Science Online

-An Internet search site for biotechnology-related information published in “Science” magazine.
+An internet search site for searching biotechnology-related information published in “Science” magazine.

-An Internet search site for searching economy and finance-related documents.
+An internet search site provided by PQIL Limited for searching economy and finance-related documents.

 l) Web of Science

-An Internet search site for enabling search for full text articles in general newspapers, industry journals and specialty magazines.
+An internet search site for enabling search for full text articles on general newspapers, industrial journals and specialty magazines.

 n) NRI Cyber Patent Desk

-An Internet search site enabling search for abstracts of company technical journals and concepts thereon.
+An internet search site for enabling search for abstracts of company technical journals and for enabling concept-based search.

 o) Shoku Net

-An Internet search site for searching articles in various areas concerning foods.
+An internet search site for searching articles in various fields concerning foods.

-Internet search sites of journals provided by AIP such as "Journal of Applied Physics", "Applied Physics Letters", "Review of Scientific Instruments", etc.
+An internet search site provided by AIP for searching journals titled "Journal of Applied Physics," "Applied Physics Letters," "Review of Scientific Instruments," etc..

-Internet search site of "Igaku Chuo Journal", a journal that runs information on medical science, pharmaceutical sciences, dentistry and the related areas.
+An internet search site for searching "Igaku Chuo Journal", carrying information on medical science, pharmaceutical science, dentistry and their related fields.